zeh/usfxr/README.md

 #### Benchmark

 This is a C# project that serves as a benchmark of the audio generation code.
 Run this example in different platforms to get an idea of how long it takes for that system to generate each audio sample.
 Because the audio is generated in real time the first time it has to be played, heavy audio generation can have a negative impact on game performance, so one must keep the results of this test in mind when deciding on a procedural audio solution for a game.
 A performance hit in audio generation may mean that you have to generate audio caches before a level is started, or in a worst case even abandoning the idea of using procedural audio.

+#### Main

+A simple example of audio generation and playback.
+Press keys A-E to generate audio in different ways, and check Unity's console log for more information on what was generated.

 #### SpaceGame